spiceai/spiceai/README.md

 2024-02-21T22:49:10.038461Z  INFO runtime: Loaded dataset: eth_recent_blocks
 ```

-**Step 4.** In a new terminal window, use the SpiceAI SQL RPL to query the dataset
+**Step 4.** In a new terminal window, use the SpiceAI SQL REPL to query the dataset

 ```bash
 spice sql